Emil Riis Jakobsen: Preston North End

 On 1 October 2020, Riis signed a four-year contract with English Championship club Preston North End for an undisclosed fee, believed to be around DKK 10 million.
 He scored his first goal for the club in a 3–0 win over Reading on 4 November 2020.

 Riis started the 2021–22 season in fine form, scoring five goals in all competitions during August.
 His goalscoring form continued, scoring 16 goals in all competitions by the end of January 2022, including an audacious 96th minute equalising volley against Bristol City on 29 January 2022, winning further plaudits for his goalscoring ability.

+On 9 May 2025, Preston announced that the player would be leaving in June when his contract expired.

+Bristol City

+On 1 July 2025, Riis joined Bristol City on a three-year deal.
+On 9 August, he made his league debut for the club in a 4–1 win against Sheffield United.

 International career

 Riis has been capped by the Denmark under-16, under-17 and under-21 team.

 He was called up to the senior Denmark squad for the 2022 FIFA World Cup qualification matches against the Faroe Islands and Scotland on 12 and 15 November 2021, respectively.
 He was on the bench against Scotland.